 These are questions only you can answer.
 If you believe you can stay focused at home and don't feel you need an office to meet potential customers, you'll have lopped a big expense off your monthly startup costs.

 An office is a dedicated space for you to get work done and conduct business, but that luxury comes with a cost.
-Besides your monthly rent, you have to supply things like phone service, internet access and, of course, a coffee maker.
-You're an office manager as well as a worker, so you'll likely have to sign a lease that ties you to the space whether your genealogy business makes money or not.
+Besides your monthly rent, you have to supply things like phone service and internet access.
+You'll likely have to sign a lease as well.

-A coworking space is a relatively new option for startup businesses.
-Most offer basic business services like internet and coffee, as well as the opportunity to network with other business owners.
+A coworking space may no longer be an option once we emerge from the pandemic.
+In the past, it was a popular option for some startup businesses.
+Most offer basic business services like internet, as well as the opportunity to network with other business owners.
 Typically, you pay month to month rather than assuming the burden of a long-term lease.

 You've decided where to work.
 Now you need to decide what you need to do your work.
-These are some potential items that might be on a genealogy researcher must-have list:
+These are some potential items that might be on a genealogy researcher's must-have list:

 Taking the monthly expenses and your anticipated income into account, develop a basic budget for your business.